Concussion in gymnastics

 Does getting concussed change the risk of getting further concussions?

 Receiving a concussion increases the risk of being concussed again - often through a less serious injury that would normally be required to cause a concussion.

 What happens if a gymnast sustains a second concussion before the first is fully healed?

 What are the stand-down requirements if a gymnast has been concussed?

-New Zealand gymnastics have stated that any gymnast who has been concussed may not participate in practice or competition for a period of three weeks from the time of the injury unless they have a medical clearance from a Doctor (a qualified neurological specialist should determine if the gymnast is symptom-free).
+New Zealand gymnastics have stated that any gymnast who has been concussed may not participate in practice or competition for three weeks from the time of the injury unless they have medical clearance from a Doctor (a qualified neurological specialist should determine if the gymnast is symptom-free).
 All gymnasts must obtain a medical clearance before they resume participation.
 A team official should see the clearance statement before the gymnast is permitted to start participating again.

 Can you reduce the risk of concussion?